The State’s Changing Drug Laws Can Be Confusing

 Protect Your Rights With A Defense Built By A Former Prosecutor

 The penalties for drug crimes can be overwhelming.
-As a former state and federal prosecutor, I have experience working in the narcotics unit and gang prosecution.
+As a former prosecutor, I have experience working in the narcotics unit and gang prosecution.
 I know how the other side thinks.
 When I develop your defense, I work to anticipate and dismantle the prosecution’s arguments.
 Because I understand how prosecutors approach drug crimes, I know how to build a criminal defense strategy that suits your case’s unique circumstances and has the strongest likelihood of obtaining a beneficial outcome.
 I may bring in an expert witness and other information supporting your case.

 You deserve an attorney who has a proven track record of success, whether you are a college student without a record or have been convicted of previous offenses.
 I have successfully defended clients from a wide variety of criminal charges ranging from misdemeanor DUIs to homicide.

 I can help if you are facing drug crime charges for controlled substances — marijuana, cocaine, heroin, methamphetamine, pharmaceuticals and others — including: